RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/9-Glossary/9-Glossary.md

 ### Account

-An "account" represents the a businesses that your organisation interacts with, whether a supplier or customer.
+An "account" represents a business that your organisation interacts with, whether a supplier or customer.

 ### Asset